SU-SWS/decanter-web/content/_pages/brand-compliance.md

 Our brand team at University Communications has documented all of the tools, best practices, and guidance on the Brand Guidelines website.

 [Learn more about Stanford brand guidelines](https://identity.stanford.edu/)

+## Decanter Components

+Our Decanter Design System is fully outfitted with your brand needs.
+Explore each of our brand areas here:

+Typography\
+Color\
+Icons